developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/barcode/index.md

 **Redundancy -** Sets the reader to read the barcode twice before accepting data.

 **Enable EAN128 -** Set the EAN128 subtype.
-A check in the checkbox indicates that the option is enabled.
+A check in the checkbox indicates that the option is enabled for this label type.

 **Enable ISBT128 -** Set the ISBT128 subtype.
 A check in the checkbox indicates that the option is enabled.